Spiritual Formation Information for the Truett Community

 - Q: What is spiritual formation, and how is it part of my education at Truett?

-A: In Galatians 4:19, Paul writes of his desire that his hearers become “fully formed” in Christ.
-Christian spiritual formation is the Spirit-driven process wherein God transforms human persons into the likeness of Jesus, the Son.
+A: In Galatians 4:19, Paul writes of his desire for his hearers to become “fully formed” in Christ.
+Christian spiritual formation is the Spirit-driven process wherein God transforms human persons more fully into the likeness of Jesus, the Son.
 At Truett, we seek to help every student grow in the way and likeness of Jesus.
-We pursue this goal through these interrelated avenues of instruction: seminar-style classroom teaching, assigned readings, individual practice of Christian spiritual disciplines, personal reflection, and participation in a small fellowship called covenant group.
+We pursue this goal through the following interrelated avenues of instruction: seminar-style classroom teaching, assigned readings, individual practice of Christian spiritual disciplines, personal reflection, and participation in a small fellowship called covenant group

 - Q: I am an incoming/new student.
 Where do I start?

 A: Register for PRTH 7101, and please complete the Truett Seminary Covenant Group Placement Questionnaire.
 PRTH 7101 01 is for Monday commuter students only.
-PRTH 7101 02 gathers on Thursdays.
+PRTH 7101 02 gathers on Wednesdays, and PRTH 7101 03 gathers on Thursdays.
 As a subset of this course, the Office of Spiritual Formation will place you in a covenant group.
 You will meet with this group as a requirement of the course, and ideally will continue with your group in subsequent semesters.

 - Q: How many credits of Spiritual Formation are required to graduate?

-A: The spiritual formation requirement spans work over four semesters.
-There are three credit hours and a fourth semester retreat.
-Spiritual Formation is required for all degree tracks (MTS, MA, and MDiv).
+A: For most degree programs, the spiritual formation requirement spans work over four semesters.
+There are three one-credit hour courses and a fourth-semester retreat.
+Spiritual Formation is required for all degree tracks.

 - Q: What if I don’t fulfill the requirements of a Spiritual Formation course?

-A: You would be required to repeat the course.
-Ideally, you will progress through the Spiritual Formation program and complete the requirement alongside those in your assigned covenant group.
+A: You will be required to repeat the course.
+Ideally, you will progress through the Spiritual Formation program and complete the requirements alongside those in your assigned covenant group.
 This continuity strengthens community among colleagues, fosters trust, develops friendships, and creates space for mutual edification in the Word.